The Foundation for Retinal Research

 We conduct Clinical Research Studies through our Foundation for Retinal Research, offering our patients and physicians access to cutting edge treatments and procedures in a variety of ophthalmic conditions and diseases.
 We’ve participated in numerous studies involving Macular Degeneration, Diabetic Retinopathy, and Retinal Vein Occlusion, among others, and we are continuously seeking new Clinical Research Studies to better serve our patients and partners.

-Our Foundation for Retinal Research currently has three ongoing studies:
+Our Foundation for Retinal Research currently has four ongoing studies:

-- OcuTerra Therapeutics Diabetic Retinopathy Study – OTT166-201 A Phase 2 Randomized, Multicenter Study to Evaluate the Safety and Efficacy of OTT166 (Integrin Inhibitor) Ophthalmic Solution in the Treatment of Diabetic Retinopathy (DR).
+- OcuTerra Therapeutics Diabetic Retinopathy Study – OTT166-201 A Phase 2 Randomized, Multicenter Study to Evaluate the Safety and Efficacy of OTT166 (an Integrin Inhibitor) Ophthalmic Solution in the Treatment of Diabetic Retinopathy (DR).
 For more information: OcuTerra Website Clinicaltrials.gov Literature Review

 - Character Biosciences AMD Progression Study – A Long Term Observational Study into the Progression of Non-Exudative Age-Related Acute Macular Degeneration (Dry AMD).
 Character Biosciences